MMN3003/knowledge/sishemi/daily/get stream.md

 - general group of ima by each category sport
 	- add user to these groups in register as member
 		- queue

+create falsh or group public
+	- add every one to members
+	- then add admins to moderators after create as admin or coleader
+	- admin and coleader have to be in